Skip to content

 • You can authenticate to /whoAmI/api/json using admin credentials.

-Suggested evidence capture:
+Suggested run-record capture:

 • docker ps output